RijieHao/MSA/README.en.md

   - Download the required checkpoint files and place them into the repository `best_models/` folder using the exact filenames (e.g. `best_models/zh.pt`, `best_models/en.pt`).
   - Or update the checkpoint paths in `MSAbypkl/main.py` to point to your local checkpoint locations.

+### 3) ImportError: recursion is detected during loading of "cv2" binary extensions

+- Symptom: OpenCV fails to load with recursion error when importing cv2 in Python.
+- Cause: OpenCV installation conflict or corrupted installation, often due to multiple versions or incomplete installation.
+- Fix:
+  - Uninstall existing OpenCV packages:
+    ```bash
+    pip uninstall opencv-contrib-python opencv-python -y
+    ```
+  - Reinstall stable version:
+    ```bash
+    pip install opencv-python==4.8.0.76
+    ```
+  - Verify installation:
+    ```bash
+    python -c "import cv2; print('OpenCV version:', cv2.__version__)"
+    ```

+### 4) RuntimeError: Model not found (Whisper model loading error)

+- Symptom: Whisper model fails to load with path-related errors.
+- Cause: Hardcoded model paths in code that don't exist on current system.
+- Fix: The code has been updated to use online Whisper models instead of local paths.
+Ensure you have internet connection for initial model download, or update the code to use your local model paths if preferred.

 ---

 ## 📥 Pre-trained & Best Models